On the classical solution for the steady triple-deck equations: Acknowledgments

-\textbf{Acknowledgments}.
-M. Dong is partially supported by the Chinese Academy of Sciences (CAS) Project for Young Scientists in Basic Research under Grant No. YSBR-087.
-C. Wang is partially supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12471189.
+M. Dong is partially supported by the NSFC under Grant No. 12588201 and the CAS Project for Young Scientists in Basic Research under Grant No. YSBR-087.
+C. Wang is partially supported by the NSFC under Grant No. 12471189.
 Z. Zhang is partially supported by the NSFC under Grant No. 12288101.